mfreema5/NHST/rough-draft.md

 As the literature becomes saturated with more and more empirical studies of large data sets, it becomes more and more valuable to be able to be able to separate the important results from the general pool of published results.

+### How significance allows incorrect “conventional wisdom” to persist

+If it is commonly believed that two factors are correlated, but in fact they are not, will you find articles in the management literature demonstrating that?
+Probably not.

+The difficulty in de-bunking management myths is that the direct approach would be to run an appropriate statistical analysis and show that the two factors are no correlated.
+But a lack of correlation between the two is in fact, the null hypothesis, which is what tests of statistical significance compare a correlation *against*.
+The probability output of a statistical significance test is, in fact, the probability that the correlation is *not* zero, so how can you find the statistical significance of a result that is actually zero?

+While there are ways around this problem, but to apply them a researcher has to have set out to demonstrate a lack of correlation.
+What if a research does not expect that the correlation is zero?
+Then the result will get discarded as being erroneous, especially if the statistical power of the test was not consider as part of the design of the experiment, or if it was not considered when evaluating the results.

+The statistical power is particularly relevant in interpreting a lack of statistically significant results because it describes the probability of missing a correlation.
+E.g., if an analysis has a statistical power of 90%, then there is a 10% chance that it will fail to detect an existant correlation.
+But, if an experiment has failed to find statistically significant results, the implications can be turned around the other way: a statistical power of 90% means that there's a 90% chance that the expected correlation *does not actually exist*.

+If the hypothesis that is well supported by theory is being tested in an empirical study, the analysis of which has a high statistical power, and the results are not statistically significant, that is an important result.
+Assuming that there were no flaws in the design or conduct of the the study, or in the analysis of the study, the lack of results indicates a *flaw in the theory behind the hypothesis*.

+However, if you look in the management literature, what you will not find are many articles reporting a lack of statistically significant results.
+It doesn't matter if that's because researchers don't submit them for publication, or because they are rejected; either way, it's another sort of loophole, one that gives a pass to conventional wisdom that's completely wrong.

 # How to read empirical studies in management literature

 ## What questions should a manager asks while reading a research article?